ricardozanini/camel-spring-boot-tuning/README.md

 Then you can run the [JMeter Load Test](https://github.com/ricardozanini/camel-spring-boot-tuning/blob/master/jmeter/load_test.jmx) to see the results in place.
 You can `ssh` in the machines (`vagrant ssh app_tuned`) and play with the configurations to see if the application performs even better.
 If you do, please share your results.

-After runing your tests, destroy your VMs by runing `./destroy.sh` in the project home.
+After runing your tests, you can destroy your VMs by runing `./destroy.sh` in the project home.

 ### Generating JMeter Reports